RugalBernstein02/Calculator/README.md

 |Recall memory	|Hold `m`, then press `r`	|
 |Clear memory	|Hold `m`, then press `c`	|
 |Result			|`↵`						|

+Additionally, keyboard users can use the `Backspace` key (not present on the onscreen keyboard) to remove one digit from the input.

 # Attribution
 This project uses the "fitty" JS module by Rik Schennink.